Ricky Franklin: Career

-College

 Over the four-year period he spent with the Panthers, he was a regular starter for coach Rob Jeter.
 During this time span, he also collaborated as gym coordinator for the Milwaukee Hillside Boys and Girls Club and coached 8th-grade basketball for Saint Marcus Lutheran school.

 He ended his college career in 2009–10, with an average 14.7 points per game, a team best, earning All-Horizon League second-team selection, as one of the highest ranked players among Horizon League's active career players in 2010.
 He was third among active players in points (1,260) and is also third in three-pointers (189) and assists (321).
 He also ranked fourth in steals (111) and fifth in rebounds (475).
 He doubled his points per game since his freshman year, when he finished with an average of 7.2.
 In June 2010, he trained with the Milwaukee Bucks in the preseason, hoping to get a selection for the 2010 NBA Summer League in Las Vegas, which he later did.